Frequently asked questions for CASA's

 17. True or False: Colored jeans with a nice pair of tennis shoes are okay to wear to court?

 False - Volunteers are expected to dress according to the situation and activity they are involved in.
 Appropriate court attire would consist of slacks, shirt and/or tie for men, and slacks/dress and blouse for women.
-Absolutely no jeans, t-shirts or sneakers should be worn to court.
+Absolutely no jeans or T-shirts.sneakers should be worn to court, unless medically required.

 False - Never put yourself in a situation where illegal activities are going on.
 If you have a strange feeling something is not right, leave!